somebody32/adequack/README.md

 And everything will pass.

-But lets imagine that a big dog food brand will come to us and pay a lot for branding:
+But let's imagine that a big dog food brand will come to us and pay a lot for branding:

 ```ruby
 class Dog